 - What is the Mount Vernon Campus Plan?

 Campus plans are required by the District of Columbia Zoning Regulations for universities located in residentially-zoned areas throughout the District.
 These plans address the impacts associated with the university’s potential growth, including facilities development, on-campus housing, neighborhood quality of life matters, and transportation and parking.
-You can read more about the DC Zoning Regulations for campus plans on their website.
+You can read more about the DC Zoning Regulations for campus plans on the DC Office of Zoning website.

 The George Washington University’s (GW) 2010 Mount Vernon Campus (MVC) plan was scheduled to expire in December 2020, and, because of the COVID-19 pandemic, D.C. has extended the plan to June 2021.
 GW will request an additional six-month extension from the D.C.
 Zoning Commission, moving the new expiration date to December 31, 2021.

 - When does GW plan to engage the Mount Vernon Campus neighboring community in the planning process?

 GW has provided updates to the community on plans for the Mount Vernon campus, including an initial briefing on our Strategic Campus and Facilities Master Plan, in Summer 2020.
 As the university and the nation focused on responding to the COVID-19 pandemic, the campus planning process was paused for much of 2020.
 In February 2021, the university officially kicked off the community engagement portion for the campus planning process.
 The first meeting was held February 25.

 - What is GW’s Strategic Campus and Facilities Master Plan?